laravel/docs/billing.md

         'custom-option' => $value,
     ]);

-If you are using Braintree you *must* include a `description` field for the Braintree API:
+If you are using Braintree as your billing provider, you must include a `description` option when calling the `invoiceFor` method:

     $user->invoiceFor('One Time Fee', 500, [
         'description' => 'your invoice description here',